Home

 I can remember buying one from an army surplus store, when I was about nine or ten years old.

-And by 1914 all Scottish regiments were wearing dark blue Glengarries as non -cerimonial dress with a diced band usually in red and white, but the bobble could be red, Royal blue or black according to the regiment.
+By 1914 all Scottish regiments were wearing dark blue Glengarry caps as non cerimonial dress with a diced band usually in red and white, but the bobble could be red, Royal blue or black according to the regiment.

 The two exceptions were the Cameronians (Scottish Rifles) who wore it in rifle green, and the Scots Guards who wore peaked caps with a diced band.